MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/ms-cloud-germany-transition.md

 ### Is migration required?

-We recommend that all customers opt-in for migration, but it is not required.
-We are no longer accepting new customers or deploying any new features or services in Microsoft Cloud Germany.
-Besides that, the new regions in Germany:
+Microsoft offers Office 365 tenant migration from Microsoft Cloud Germany to Office 365 services in the new German datacenter regions at no additional charge.
+While we do strongly recommend that you opt-in to migrate to the new German datacenter regions, we will continue to provide the necessary security updates to the Microsoft Cloud Germany region.

+Office 365 services in the new German datacenter regions have additional benefits:

 - Offer market competitive pricing for [Azure](https://azure.microsoft.com/pricing/calculator/), [Office 365](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans), [Dynamics 365 Customer Engagement](https://dynamics.microsoft.com/pricing/), and [Power BI](https://powerbi.microsoft.com/pricing/).
 - Are connected to Microsoft global network, offering hundreds of network edge sites, peering locations, and egress points to deliver a robust user experience anywhere in the world.